 Mix-and-match overlay (MMO) is vital for advanced applications, and compensation functions that adjust the grid and distortion of one scanner to another are essential for heightened matching performance.
 The S220D supports a multitude of advanced shot distortion correction capabilities provided by Dynamic Matching Adjustment Control.
 These cutting-edge compensation functions optimize performance for the most stringent mix-and-match requirements, even under extremely high exposure dose situations.

 The NSR-S220D successfully enhances scanner matching capabilities and production flexibility, delivering (NSR-S220D#1 to S220D#2) MMO performance below 6 nm.
 This is improved to 5 nm with the High Precision Mode (HPM) option.
 Mix-and-match overlay between immersion and dry scanners is of particular importance in today’s manufacturing environment.
 MMO data collected using the NSR-S631E immersion scanner for the first print, and the S220D for the second print showed multi-wafer MMO Avg. + 3σ capabilities below 4 nm.

 Ensures excellent imaging with enhanced 0.82 NA lens and sophisticated control solutions

 The S220D features an enhanced 0.82 numerical aperture projection lens to enable resolution of 110 nm or better with optimal CD uniformity.
 Superior materials and proprietary manufacturing technology provide a virtually perfect lens that is essentially flare free and has the industry’s lowest aberration levels.
 The S220D delivers low lens distortion, and employs an advanced lens controller and reticle cooling system.

-The NSR-S220D also enables a number of integrated tool control solutions supported by the Nikon Plug and Play Manager, which further enhance tool stability and on-product performance.
+The NSR-S220D also enables a number of advanced tool control solutions supported by the Nikon Plug and Play Manager, which further enhance tool stability and on-product performance.
 The Zeroing Autofocus function performs automated periodic machine calibration that improves scanner stability with machine-specific autofocus corrections.
 Similarly, the Zeroing XY function can perform automated periodic machine calibrations and machine-specific grid corrections to further enhance overlay stability.